jmmarotta/asm/README.md

 ```

 Notes:
-- `version` is required for git sources (semver tag or Go pseudo-version).
+- `version` is required for git sources (semver tag or pseudo-version like `v0.0.0-YYYYMMDDHHMMSS-abcdef123456`).
 - Omit `version` for local path sources; `origin` is the directory (non-portable).
 - `replace` is best-effort: if the path is missing, installs fall back to remote.